Published May 8, 2023

-The series gave us our first female captain, Captain Janeway, something long overdue.
+The series gave us our first woman captain — Captain Janeway — something long overdue.
 Seven of Nine bridged the gap between human and machine with a surprising look at the Borg.
-Kes brought curiosity, warmth and kindness in the face of mortality, and B’Elanna Torres showed how your past trauma doesn’t have to define you, how racial stereotypes don’t define you, and how a woman can achieve whatever she puts her mind to, even when that mind wants to work against her.
+Kes brought curiosity, warmth, and kindness in the face of mortality.
+B’Elanna Torres showed how your past trauma doesn’t have to define you, how racial stereotypes don’t define you, and how a woman can achieve whatever she puts her mind to, even when that mind wants to work against her.

 There should be more appreciation for B’Elanna Torres.

 Torres arguably has one of the best arcs of any character on Voyager.
 Not only does she develop as a character over all seven seasons, but she grows in a multi-faceted way with great depth.
-She starts as an angry outlaw who has been tortured and seen great trauma, someone who is fiercely at war with herself and her half-Klingon heritage, and someone who is loathe to trust anyone.
+She starts as an angry outlaw who has been tortured and seen great trauma; someone who is fiercely at war with herself and her half-Klingon heritage, and someone who is loathe to trust anyone.
 Yet she finds herself on the U.S.S.
 Voyager posted as a lieutenant in engineering and has to adapt to an entirely new way of life.

 They give her the space she needs while also making sure to help her in any way that they possibly can.
 It gives depth to B’Elanna’s character.
 She hasn’t forgotten her trauma with the Maquis and her fellow crew, or the suffering she watched others endure.
 It becomes a part of her character as much as it helps propel her forward.
-She is able to cope with the memories and depression, but it isn’t magically cured.
+She is able to cope with the memories and depression, but isn’t magically cured.
 It won’t define her, but it is a part of her.

-Only 13% of engineers are women, despite there being a 58% increase in bachelor degrees awarded in engineering and computer science to women from 2012-2017 according to the Society of Women Engineers.
-The same report states that only 6.1% of those degrees were awarded to women of color, which is particularly important to note as both B’Elanna Torres and her actress, Roxann Dawson, are Latinx.
+Only 13% of engineers are women; despite there being a 58% increase in bachelor degrees awarded in engineering and computer science to women between 2012-2017, according to the Society of Women Engineers.
+The same report states that only 6.1% of those degrees were awarded to women of color, which is particularly important to note as both B’Elanna Torres and Roxann Dawson, the actress who portrays her, are Latinx.

-Ultimately B’Elanna finds love with Tom Paris, something she never thought she would given her heritage and appearance, and moreover she has a child with him.
-In a sense one could say B’Elanna eventually got it all.
+Ultimately, B’Elanna finds love with Tom Paris; something she never thought she would given her heritage and appearance.
+Moreover, she has a child with him.
+In a sense, one could say B’Elanna eventually got it all.
 However, it wasn’t easy.
 She struggled, she failed, and she suffered.
-But she also kept fighting.
+But, she also kept fighting.